Department of Security Studies and Criminal Justice

 Border and Homeland Security: The curriculum covers terrorism and counter-terrorism; chemical, biological and radiological hazards and responses; federal immigration laws; and international drug/human trafficking.

-Security Studies:The security studies curriculum covers such issues as rogue states, weak and failing states, terrorism, human rights, energy security, peacekeeping and stability operations, and homeland security.
+Security Studies:The security studies curriculum covers such issues as rogue states, weak and failing states, terrorism, human rights, energy security, peacekeeping and stability operations.

 Intelligence, Security Studies, and Analysis: The intelligence curriculum covers the relationships between intelligence and national security issues such as policy making; military strategy, planning, and operations; and Constitutional issues and the rule of law in a democracy.